Anaraquelpengelly/voice-recorder-transcriber/README.md

 This is a homemade voice recorder-transcriber that I made using gradio and whisper.

 ## Technical requirements
-You need to download the ffmpeg library.
+You need to download the ffmpeg library to use your machine's microphone.
 If you have a mac you can do it with homebrew:

 ```Bash
 brew install ffmpeg